-A CRM system provides a wealth of data, including customer profiles, sales history, purchasing bottlenecks, and conversion rates.
+A CRM system provides a wealth of customer information metrics, including customer profiles, customer behavior, sales history, purchasing bottlenecks, and conversion rates for your ecommerce website.
 Sales people who have access to all of this information are able to shorten sales cycles, meaning they can move more quickly and bring in more customers.

 It’s safe to say that most of your competition is using CRM data to improve the customer journey.
 To stay ahead, you should too.
 It can be hard for an ecommerce company to stand out when just about anyone can make a Shopify or Ebay account these days.
 Holistic, consistent CRM strategies are what will set you apart from the masses.